valravn-9/uruz/README.md

 ### assets

 The `assets` directory contains static assets such as images, fonts, and other resources used in the application.
+For the app icons I used https://onlinepngtools.com/convert-text-to-png to generate the app icon (1024x1024, 250 padding, arial, font bold, align center and middle for the icons.
+For the app icons in the expo icon template used 1300x1300 for the icons and splash screen and 800x800 for the adaptive icon).

 Dependencies: